 - The classic Lyme disease symptom of an expanding red rash that appears at the site of the bite in a bull’s-eye pattern – a red center surrounded by a clear ring with a red circle around it

-- Other red rashes that may be circular or oval with or without a clear center
+- Other red rashes may be circular or oval, with or without a clear center

 - An expanding red lesion that may include a crust at the center